hack4impact-utk/muse-website/README.md

 * `components/`: Contains most of our front-end code.
 This is where we put our React components.
 * `pages/`: Contains files that are associated with a route based on its file name.
 For more information, see Next.js' [docs](https://nextjs.org/docs/basic-features/pages).
 * `public/`: Stores static files like images, see Next.js' [docs](https://nextjs.org/docs/basic-features/static-file-serving).
-* `requests/`: Contains several files, one for each entity/model in our application.
-We define for fetching data on the client-side here.
+* `requests/`: Contains files for fetching data on the client-side here.
 * `server/`: Contains almost all of our backend code.
-This is where we put our Mongoose models and business logic.
+This is where we put our business logic.
 * `utils/`: For code used across root directories.